-- 5.4.1 Competency shall be assessed, at least in part, by a reliable and valid examination of relevant discipline specific knowledge, skills and abilities. - 5.4.2 The examination shall, at least in part, require the candidate to apply forensic expertise to some set of facts. - 5.4.3 The examination shall include some written component. - 5.4.4 Assessment of competency may also include, but is not limited to, proficiency testing, case audits, audit of court testimony, case presentations, appraisals, or an appropriate combination of these methods.
+- 5.4.2 The examination shall, at least in part, require the candidate to apply forensic expertise to some set of facts. - 5.4.3 The examination shall include some written component. - 5.4.4 Assessment of competency may also include, but is not limited to, proficiency testing, case audits, audit of court testimony, case presentations, appraisals, or an appropriate combination of these methods.